responsive-sk/zend-boot/README.md

 npm install
 ```

-> If `npm install` fails, this could be caused by user permissions of npm.
+If `npm install` fails, this could be caused by user permissions of npm.
-Recommendation is to install npm through `Node Version Manager`.
+We recommend installing npm through `Node Version Manager`.

+> You can skip the next step until you make changes in the `src/App/assets` folder

-The build command compiles the components then monitors the source files and triggers their recompilation when one of them is changed.
+The build command compiles the components from the `src/App/assets` folder into the `public` folder.

+> This command overwrites existing files in the `public` folder.

 ```shell
 npm run build